 Study Abroad I (3-0) Prerequisites: None.
 This course reflects travel abroad for periods from ten days to an entire semester.
 May be repeated for credit depending on the length of time abroad and specific characteristics of the trip.
-(Fall, Spring, Summer)
+(Fall, Spring, as needed)

 Study Abroad II (3-0) Prerequisites: None.
 This course reflects travel abroad for periods from ten days to an entire semester.
 May be repeated for credit depending on the length of time abroad and specific characteristics of the trip.
-(Fall, Spring, Summer)
+(Fall, Spring, as needed)

 Internship in International Business (0-3) Prerequisites: 15 credit hours in major and junior standing.
 Students in this course will work with an internationally oriented company for at least 120 hours during a semester under the supervision of a faculty member in the JSO and a supervisor at the company for which they work.
-It is anticipated that the student will have completed at least 15 hours in their major.
-The internship must be approved by the dean of the JSOB and the faculty member supervising the project.
-Ultimately, while the requirements to complete the internship will be no different from other internships within the JSOB, the type of company will be.
-(Each semester if student projects are available)
+(As needed)